evamnpr/DTAM-ALG/README.md

 # DTAM-ALG
-To save code for Algorítmia class
+To save code for Algoritmia class